edgexfoundry/edgex-go/snap/README.md

 ### Security services

 Currently, the security services are enabled by default.
-The security services consitute the following components:
+The security services constitute the following components:

  * Kong
  * PostgreSQL
  * Vault
- * security-secrets-setup
  * security-secretstore-setup
  * security-proxy-setup